keenlycode/engrave/docs-src/quickstart.md

 This site is rendered from HTML templates.
 Markdown is pulled in on demand with `{{ markdown("includes/intro.md") }}`.

+Markdown snippets are rendered as Jinja templates first, so you can reference page variables inside them.
 ```

 ## 3) Build once